Overview

 • one action id

-• one source perception id
+• one source perception id (the perceived state the action is applied from)

 8. Builder seam